ajramos/cloud-certs/gcp-pcne-cert.md

 The **Compute Network Admin** role grants access to create, modify, and delete networking resources, except for firewall rules and SSL certificates.

+The **Network Viewer** role allows read-only access to networking resources

 The **Network Admin** role allows read-only access to firewall rules, SSL certificates, and instances (to view their ephemeral IP addresses).
 It does not allow a user to create, start, stop, or delete instances.

-The **Compute Security Admin** has permissions to create, modify, and delete firewall rules and SSL certificates, and also to configure Shielded VM settings.
+The **Security Admin** has permissions to create, modify, and delete firewall rules and SSL certificates, and also to configure Shielded VM settings.

 The **Logs Viewer** role already gives you read-only access to all features of Logging except Access Transparency logs and Data Access audit logs.

+Also See Shared VPC related roles in the Shared VPC section.

+NOTE:
+- Child policies cannot restrict access granted at the parent level
+- Deny Policies  prevent certain principals from using certain permissions, regardless of the roles they're granted.
+- Deny policies take precedence over access policies,

 ## Policy Intelligence